Python-Test-Engineer/PyTest-Django-Library/README.md

 ## Additions

+- `pip install rich pyboxen` for console formatting.
-`pip install django-extensions` and add `scripts` folder in project root.
+- `pip install django-extensions` and add `scripts` folder in project root.

 Example use: